underGhost/trollolo/README.md

         -w <integer> time to wait before executing next call -i <integer> Type interval.
 Default(100ms)
     Flags:
-        --debug or -d Debug toggle.
+        --debug or -D Debug toggle.
 Allows you to see commands being executed in a browser window.